-The findings of Mirkarimi et al. in contrast observed that green tea extract enhanced the 187 microhardness of eroded dentine and there was an improvement of its texture.
-Moreover, 188 green tea extract mostly permitted to form a surface deposition by organic components on the 189 190 dentin, or it could be ascribed to the existence of afresh induced collagen crosslinks.
-Proanthocyanidin is well-known combination of monomers, oligomers and polymers of 191 flavan-3-ols (catechines), which are extensively exist in extract of green tea and might be 192 interacted with the organic part of the dentin.58 Moreover, Kato et al. also emphasized that 193 194 extract of green tea helps to reduce dentin layer under erosive situations as it inhibits the
+The findings of Mirkarimi et al. in contrast observed that green tea extract enhanced the microhardness of eroded dentine and there was an improvement of its texture.
+Moreover, green tea extract mostly permitted to form a surface deposition by organic components on the dentin, or it could be ascribed to the existence of afresh induced collagen

-- 195 activity of MMPs which in turn allow the maintenance of an organic layer on the eroded 196 dentin.16 - 197 In this study, DMSO was used as a solvent to create a solution of Triphala as reported by 198 Hebling et al. reported that DMSO might have little or no cytotoxic impacts on odontoblast- - 199 like cells.7 - 200 Triphala has demonstrated a lesser decrease in the dentin microhardness when compared to - 201 CHX and green tea.
-The similar result was observed in a comparative study after the usage of - NaOCl (5.0%) and EDTA (17.0%).
-The most probable reason for this might be because of the - 203 citric acid present in the Triphala fruit, which plays a role on weak chelation.17 - Tulsi exhibited comparable anti-microbial efficacy due to its active constituents such as Eugenol, Ursolic acid, Carvacrol and Oleanolic acid.
-Eugenol (l-hydroxy-2-methoxy-4- - allylbenzene) the primary potential component in Ocimum sanctum L. (Tulsi) were identified as a major contributor to its therapeutic properties.6 - In all the groups the microhardness was found least at cervical, which was followed by middle and highest at apical regions, but the decrease in microhardness did not show statically significant change. - Maria Philip et al. found the dentin microhardness of induced from the cervical to the apical regions.18 - 213 Durgavandi et al. on comparing with different herbal irrigants at cervical, middle and apical - third .19 The dentin microhardness decreased as per tubular density increased likely due to a - reduction in the quantity of intertubular dentin along with an expansion of tubular diameters - 216 individually.20
+In this study, DMSO was used as a solvent to create a solution of Triphala as reported by Hebling et al. reported that DMSO might have little or no cytotoxic impacts on odontoblast-like cells.7

+Triphala has demonstrated a lesser decrease in the dentin microhardness when compared to CHX and green tea.
+The similar result was observed in a comparative study after the usage of NaOCl (5.0%) and EDTA (17.0%).
+The most probable reason for this might be because of the citric acid present in the Triphala fruit, which plays a role on weak chelation.17

-217 CONCLUSION
+Tulsi exhibited comparable anti-microbial efficacy due to its active constituents such as "Eugenol, Ursolic acid, Carvacrol and Oleanolic acid.
+Eugenol (l-hydroxy-2-methoxy-4-allylbenzene)"the primary potential component in Ocimum sanctum L. (Tulsi) were identified as a major contributor to its therapeutic properties.6

+In all the groups the microhardness was found least at cervical, which was followed by middle and highest at apical regions, but the decrease in microhardness did not show statically significant change.

+Maria Philip et al. found the dentin microhardness increased from the cervical to the apical regions.18

+Durgavandi et al. on comparing with different herbal irrigantsatcervical, middle and apical third".19 The dentin microhardness decreased as per tubular density increased likely due to a reduction in the quantity of intertubular dentin along with an expansion of tubular diameters individually.20

+Conclusion:-